A Complete Guide to Dominican Republic Beach Safety

 Wave Conditions

-Not all heat feels the same.
 The Dominican Republic’s tropical sun is strong and intense, and spending too much time in it can lead to sunburn, dehydration, or even heat exhaustion.
-Just like big waves, the heat can be dangerous if you're not prepared!

 Marine Life